citp/privacy-policy-historical/x/xt/xtr/xtraorbit.com.md

-> *The following text is extracted and transformed from the xtraorbit.com privacy policy that was archived on 2012-05-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120504182202id_/http%3A//www.xtraorbit.com/core/docs/main_user_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the xtraorbit.com privacy policy that was archived on 2012-11-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121111111617id_/http%3A//www.xtraorbit.com/core/docs/main_user_policy.php) for the most accurate reproduction.*

-# XtraOrbit.Com :: Company Profile :: Privacy Policy :: E-Gold, MoneyBookers, PayPal, Liberty Reserve, AlertPay, Google CheckOut and Credit Cards Accepted.
+# XtraOrbit.Com :: Company Profile :: Privacy Policy :: Skrill, MoneyBookers, PayPal, Liberty Reserve, Payza, AlertPay and Credit Cards Payments Accepted.

 |  |  |  |
 ---|---|---